dslab-epfl/svshi/README.md

 This JSON file is given by the programmer/developer that wants to develop an application.
 It represents the prototypical devices that the app needs with their types.
 It also specifies whether the app is _privileged_ or not (`"permissionLevel": "privileged" | "notPrivileged"`).
 A privileged app can override the behavior of the non-privileged ones.

 The `timer` attribute can be used to run the application even though the physical state has not changed.

-- if `timer == 0` the application runs when the physical state changes
+- If `timer == 0` the application runs only when the physical state changes
-- if `timer > 0` the application runs when the physical state changes AND every `timer` seconds.
+- If `timer > 0` the application runs when the physical state changes AND every `timer` seconds.

 Once the app is generated, it is moved to the `generated` folder.